About Kiffin Rockwell

 The Rockwell brothers were passionately concerned about the impending European war and were determined to fight for France; both men volunteered to serve in the French army shortly after beginning of the First World War.
 In August 1914 they enlisted in the French Foreign Legion and by early October were in the trenches as members of Battalion C of the Second Marching Regiment of the Second Foreign Battalion.
 In March 1915 applied for transfer and joined the 1st Regiment of the Moroccan Division.
 In May 1915 he was wounded by machine gun fire at La Targette.
 After convalescing, and with the encouragement of a fellow Legionnaire, he requested a transfer to the French aviation service.

 Rockwell was accepted by the Service Aeronautique, began flight training in September 1915 and in April became one of the founding pilots in the squadron initially known as the Escadrille Americaine (later called the Lafayette Escadrille).
 In May 1916, while on patrol at the front, he became the first American pilot to down an enemy plane.
 Rockwell subsequently flew dozens of patrols and fought in many air battles, gaining fame for his skill and courage.
 His final combat took place on September 23, 1916, when his Nieuport was downed by the gunner in a German Albatross observation plane.
-Rockwell was first buried in the cemetery at Luxeuil-les-Bains, France.
+Rockwell is buried in the cemetery at Luxeuil-les-Bains, France.